GIRLS FOR SAIL 2014 in the British Virgin Islands

 How to organize a successful yacht vacation with 10 women: We did it!
+You can too; just contact us!
+Our complimentary planning service will help.

 10 GALS ~ 8 DAYS Sailing the British Virgin Islands